 - At least 88% of graduates are now self-supporting- employed or in school

 - 32% of budget supported by private foundations

-As of 2018, we will be offering certificates of completion to adapt to individual needs of our women.
+As of 2018, we are providing certificates of completion in lieu of a single graduation ceremony, to adapt to individual needs of our women.